DWWW: 1963–1996: DZBM/DWOO/DWAT

-1996–2010: DWWW
+1996–2011: DWWW

-In 1996, Interactive Broadcast Media, owned by broadcast veteran Roberto Bacsal and businessman Rene Palma, bought the station and changed its callsign to DWWW, which was formerly used by DZMM until 1986.
+While the dispute was ongoing, the scheduled official broadcast on October 25, 1996 was delayed until the station eventually aired as DWWW 774 on October 31 under the management of broadcast veteran Rene Palma and businessman Roberto Bacsal, owners of IBMI.
+The station took the slot left by DWAT; the current callsign was formerly used by the flagship station of Radio Philippines Network until 1986 when the government returned its frequency to ABS-CBN, which in turn revived their station as DZMM.

 Its studios were moved to #23 E. Rodriguez Sr. Ave. in Quezon City.
-The station airs oldies, covering music from the 50s to 80s in the afternoon and evening slots, while morning and late afternoon slots were allotted for news and public affairs programs, in both Tagalog and English languages; taking it to the #4 spot in the Mega Manila AM ratings and carved a strong niche against rival stations.
+The station airs oldies, covering music from the 50s to 80s in the afternoon and evening slots, while morning and late afternoon slots were allotted for news and public affairs programs.
+In a few months, it rose to the #4 spot in the Mega Manila AM ratings and carved a strong niche against rival stations.
 Back then, the station operated for 21 hours from Monday to Saturdays, and 20 hours on Sundays.

-DWWW also introduced the Broadkast Patrol reportorial team (which was relaunched in 2017) for news.
+DWWW also introduced the Broadkast Patrol reportorial team for news.
 Aside from Gulapa and Beltran, other personalities were part of the station's early years are Lito Villarosa, Jun Taña, Bobby Guanzon, Vic Morales and Joey Collantes.
 Jun Ricafrente of DZMM served as head of the news service in the 90s.

 2011–present: Expansion and Dominance

-Under new ownership and management, DWWW was relaunched on November 2, 2011, in its new home in Atlanta Center, Greenhills, San Juan and expanded its broadcast hours to 24/7 on-air broadcast (although its signs off on early morning of Sundays for transmitter maintenance).
+Under new ownership and management, DWWW was relaunched on November 2, 2011, in its new home in Atlanta Center, Greenhills, San Juan City, Metro Manila and expanded its broadcast hours to 24/7.
 The station's music library was overhauled and reorganized.
 The nomenclature of the station's identification changed from "Siete siete cuatro/siyete siyete kwatro" to "Seven seven four."
-The new tagline "The Music of Your Life" was also launched to highlight the dominant ratings of DWWW's oldies music format programs.
+The new tagline "The Music of Your Life" was also launched to highlight the dominant ratings of DWWW's music format.
+Since then, it became an affiliate station of RMN Networks.

 In 2014, the tagline was changed to "Your Ultimate AM Radio" to showcase DWWW's competitive news, commentary, and public service programs, aside from music and entertainment.
-It is currently the #2 AM Mega Manila station based on the latest Nielsen Surveys, next to leader DZMM.
-Such dominance continued to date, thus prompting the team to change the tag to "Your Ultimate Newsic Radio" in mid-2018.
+Such ongoing dominance prompted the station to change the tag to "Your Ultimate Newsic Radio" in mid-2018, a year after the relaunch of its Broadkast Patrol division.

 DWWW was relaunched on September 8, 2019, during the Grandparents' Day event at the Farmers Plaza, Araneta Center.
 The station identification's nomenclature reverted to Tagalog naming "siyete siyete kwatro", though the English naming is still heard only on some plugs prior to this.

+On July 1, 2024, DWWW launched its relay affiliate in Dagupan via DWHT 107.9 FM.
+It is owned by Broadcast Enterprises and Affiliated Media, which RMN sold its stake to Globe Telecom's media arm Bethlehem Holdings in 2009.